 The 10 Best Chop Saws

 This wiki has been updated 36 times since it was first published in February of 2015.
 Frequently confused with miter saws and sometimes referred to as abrasive cutoff saws or cold circular saws, depending on the style you're dealing with, chop saws are the go-to tool for serious hobbyists and professional contractors looking to slice through ferrous and non-ferrous metals.
 Our selections for this category include a host of portable options available at a variety of price points.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes